Scotch whisky: Legal definition

+The Scotch Whisky Association acts as the regulatory body that ensures that Scotch Whisky is produced in accordance with traditional practices, as well as ensuring a sustainable future for the Scotch Whisky industry by promoting sustainable production, global trade, and responsible consumption.

 Labelling

 A Scotch whisky label comprises several elements that indicate aspects of production, age, bottling, and ownership.
 Some of these elements are regulated by the SWR, and some reflect tradition and marketing.
 The spelling of the term whisky is often debated by journalists and consumers.
 Scottish, English, Welsh, Australian and Canadian whiskies use whisky, Irish whiskies use whiskey, while American and other styles vary in their spelling of the term.

 The label always features a declaration of the malt or grain whiskies used.
 A single malt Scotch whisky is one that is entirely produced from malt in one distillery.
 One may also encounter the term "single cask", signifying the bottling comes entirely from one cask.
 The term "blended malt" signifies that single malt whisky from different distilleries is blended in the bottle.
 The Cardhu distillery also began using the term "pure malt" for the same purpose, causing a controversy in the process over clarity in labelling—the Glenfiddich distillery was using the term to describe some single malt bottlings.
 As a result, the Scotch Whisky Association declared that a mixture of single malt whiskies must be labelled a "blended malt".
 The use of the former terms "vatted malt" and "pure malt" is prohibited.
 The term "blended malt" is still debated, as some bottlers maintain that consumers confuse the term with "blended Scotch whisky", which contains some proportion of grain whisky.

 The brand name featured on the label is usually the same as the distillery name (for example, the Talisker distillery labels its whiskies with the Talisker name).
 Indeed, the SWR prohibits bottlers from using a distillery name when the whisky was not made there.
 A bottler's name may also be listed, sometimes independent of the distillery.
 In addition to requiring that Scotch whisky be distilled in Scotland, the SWR requires that it also be bottled and labelled in Scotland.
 Labels may also indicate the region of the distillery (for example, Islay or Speyside).